Last updated on March 27th, 2019 at 12:27 pm

-There aren’t really that many ingredients for Pad See Ew when you think about it, you’ve got noodles, broccoli and a protein, then the sauce ingredients.
-I chose to use chicken here but you can use beef, or tofu or whatever you like.
+There aren’t really that many ingredients for Pad See Ew when you think about it.
+You’ve got noodles, broccoli and a protein, then the sauce ingredients.
+I chose to use chicken here but you can use beef, tofu, or whatever you like.
 If you do use beef I would still recommend you toss the beef first with a bit of oil and soy sauce before cooking it.
 I do this because when you cook the beef or chicken this will ensure the meat will separate nicely and won’t stick together.

 Pad See Ew